 It is important to understand employee classification and the proper category that your job falls under if you are employed.
 Being misclassified with an exemption may be keeping you from labor rights as an employee with a company.
 By understanding what your job entails and the correct classification, you can determine your rightful pay, job responsibilities, and title with your employer.

 Misclassifying an employee in Kansas City is against the law, and there are severe penalties for employers that knowingly and intentionally misclassify their workers.
-At Hollis Law Firm, our employment attorney has years of experience helping clients regain their rights and benefits as an employee.
 If you have been misclassified as exempt by your Kansas City employer, continue reading to discover the next steps you should take.

 What Is Employee Classification?

 State and federal laws address the need for businesses owners to declare the correct type of classification for their employees.
 When individuals are working off the books, paid in cash without any records, or treated as self-employed (independent contractors), they might be misclassified.
 Sometimes employers use misclassification to bypass labor rights for employees and be free of the responsibility to provide benefits, overtime, employer tax contributions, health insurance, and other rights for employees.

 It is against the law for employers to purposely misclassify their workers, which is also bad for a business, employer, and employees.
 Knowing that you are correctly classified, you can ensure that you are being offered the benefits you are entitled to by the work you do within the parameters that permit you to these wages and benefits.
 Being classified as exempt means you are not entitled to overtime pay and other benefits typically offered to hourly employees.
 Not every job qualifies for the exemption, and if you are wrongfully added to this category, your employer may be abusing your labor.

 How Do I Know If I Have Been Misclassified as Exempt?